FrontEndFoxes/curriculum/workshop/ch5.md

 	:rules="nameRules"
 	v-model="name"></v-text-field>
 ```

-Now try to select `Name` field and then select other one.
-You can see the red color and text `false` below the field (and the `Submit` button is disables as well).
+Now try to select the `Name` field and then select other one.
+You can see the red color and the text `false` below the field (and the `Submit` button is disabled as well).

-Error text could be simply provided via `||` operator in the rule.
-So the value of error is `false OR <error message>`.
-Let's provide some meaningful error for the name field:
+Error text can be provided via the `||` operator in the rule.
+So the value of this error is `false OR <error message>`.
+Let's provide a more meaningful error for the name field:

 ```
 nameRules: [